 I have always been intrigued by words.
-Especially how letters come together to form a word and the way the mind has the freedom to create and use them to express, inform, educate and entertain.
+Especially how letters come together to form words and the way the mind has the freedom to create and use them to express, inform, educate, and entertain.
 For me, words have been my playmates and

-the playground upon which I let my imagination fly free.
+the playground upon which I let my imagination fly freely.

 I distinctly remember the first time I read about the Word.
 It was in St. John’s Gospel in the New Testament.
 The first chapter begins with these words:

 the beginning was the Word,

 and the Word was with God,

-and the Word
+and the Word was God.”

-As I looked closer at these various words, I saw that the letter (l) is part of the words life, enlightenment, knowledge and light.
+As I looked closer at these various words, I saw the letter (l) is part of the words, life, enlightenment, knowledge, immortality, and light.
 In

-the word ‘enlightenment,’ the word ‘light’ is embedded in it.
-In the word ‘knowledge,’

-the letter (l) is nestled between ‘know’ and ‘edge.’
+the word enlightenment, the word “light” is embedded in it.
+In the word knowledge, the letter (l) is nestled between “know” and “edge.”
 And in my personal musings, I have come to understand that at the edge of all knowing

-living a liberated luminous loving life
+living a liberated luminous loving life!

 in our world

 are like orphans

-trying to bring meaning
+trying to create meaning of

-~ What Is ~
+~ what is ~

 quite making it

 while all along